mpclarkson/perfect-swift-linux/README.md

 #Swift and Perfect Server on Linux with Vagrant

+##NOTE

+This is no longer maintained, as I much prefer the [Vapor](https://github.com/qutheory/vapor) Swift Web Framework.

 ##Introduction

 This is `Vagrantfile` that builds a Ubuntu 15.10 virtual machine with open source [Swift](http://swift.org) and the Swift server [Perfect](https://github.com/PerfectlySoft/Perfect).